Injured Mets' deGrom out for major time, no set return date

 Carlos Carrasco and Taijuan Walker comprise the remainder of the Mets rotation.

-Showalter designed the spring rotation to give each pitcher five days of rest before their first regular season appearance.
+Showalter designed the spring rotation to give each pitcher five days of rest before his first regular season appearance.

-If deGrom isn’t ready for opening day, projecting the rotation might not be as simple as moving each pitcher up one day.

-“I’d really like to stay away from changing four guys’ plans that were carefully scripted to begin the season with an extra days’ rest going in,” Showalter said.
+“I’d really like to stay away from changing four guys’ plans that were carefully scripted to begin the season with an extra day’s rest going in,” Showalter said in the morning.

 Right-hander Tylor Megill or left-hander David Peterson are the most likely options to join the Mets rotation.
 Megill went 4-6 with a 4.52 ERA in 18 starts last year — his lone major league season.
 In 25 appearances, 24 starts, across the past two seasons, Peterson is 8-8 with a 4.64 ERA.